dwrobel/flatcam/README.md

 - updated/optimized the GUI in Preferences for Paint Tool and for NCC Tool
 - work in Paint Tool to bring it up to date with NCC Tool
+- updated the GUI in preferences for Calculator Tool

 15.01.2020